junghoon-vans/varst-action/README.rst

 **Required**
 A key-value of substitutions.

+    **Note**
+    The value must be enclosed in single quotes.

 If multiple values need to be defined, use folded block scalar style.

 .. code:: yml